THE ALABAMA EQUITY DIVIDE (AED) LAB: ENVIRONMENT, INEQUALITY, AND RURAL OUTCOMES

 Moore, T., Jang, H., & Pendola, A. (2021, August).
 Impact of Environmental Factors & Psychological Effects on K-12 Student Achievement in Alabama.
 Poster to be presented at the annual convention of the American Psychological Association (APA), virtual meeting.

-CURRENT AED RESEARCH TEAM MEMBERS
+PAST AED RESEARCH LAB MEMBERS

-Program: Kinesiology Ph.D.
+Graduated 2022: Kinesiology Ph.D.

 Research Interests: Health disparities and youth mental health, child and adolescent mental health, disability related research, academic achievement, and health

-Program: PhD Educational Leadership
+Graduated 2022: PhD Educational Leadership

-Program: Kinesiology, Ph.D.
+Graduated 2022: Kinesiology, Ph.D.